Ali-m89/Sports_Prediction_and_Betting_Model/README.md

   The accompanying paper details the theory, methodology, and analysis of the project.
 It provides a comprehensive explanation of the model's design, probability calibration, and performance metrics.

 ## **Key Features**
-- Predicts match outcomes using a transitive approach based on the relative performance of competing teams against shared opponents.
+- Predicts match outcomes using a pairwise comparison approach based on a quantitative analysis of the relative performance of competing teams against shared opponents.
-- Integrates these features into a random forest classifier for probabilistic forecasting.
+- Integrates the resulting features into a random forest classifier for probabilistic forecasting.
-- Evaluates model performance against bookmaker accuracy and ROI on betting strategies.
+- Evaluates model performance against bookmaker accuracy and ROI on  a disciplined betting strategy.

 ## **Project Highlights**
 - **Dataset**: Major League Baseball matches (2021–2024 seasons).